 Figure 4 presents an example of particle images and a calculated PIV vector map of the shielding gas flow at torch B with a gas flow rate of 10 slm and without an arc.

 The images show that the flow analysis is only accurate in the free jet where particles are evident.
 The flow analysis demonstrates an irregular backflow region between the workpiece and the wire tip.

 Figure 4.
 Examples of particle image (left) and the calculated vector field at torch B without arc (right).

 In Figure 5, the mean flow profiles of the free jets of the shielding gas at torches A and B are displayed in the left and right image respectively.
-Each of the mean flow profiles were determined from 125 single cross-correlations.
+Each of the mean flow profiles was determined from 125 single cross-correlations.

-The comparison particularly shows the influence of the lower diameter of the gas nozzle of torch A and the much smaller flow cross section between the contact tube and the gas nozzle.
+The comparison particularly shows the influence of the lower diameter of the gas nozzle of torch A and the much smaller flow cross-section between the contact tube and the gas nozzle.

 The maximum flow velocities in the free jet of torch A are increased by a factor of 4 as a consequence.
 A definite ‘dead water’ area can be seen under the contact tip of torch A.

 High vorticity at the fringes and in the center of the shielding gas-free jet is shown by the high gradient of the flow velocity.
 The flow profile of torch B is much more uniform in contrast, and the flow separation region under the contact tube is less distinct.

 The comparison of the flow map at torch A, with and without an arc, shows that the arc impacts the flow mostly in the direct area of the process and above the workpiece.
 With and without an arc, the mean flow profiles are highly alike.

 Figure 5.
 Mean flow profiles of the free jet with a flow rate of 20 slm (ref. vector = 1 x 1 m/s): torch A without an arc (left) and with an arc (middle), and torch B without arc (right).